GabrielTidy/MiniHack-the-Planet/README.md

 - https://github.com/facebookresearch/minihack

-The following python packages are required to be installed for both the DDQN and PPO agents:
+The following python packages are required to be installed for both the 3DQN and PPO agents:
   - numpy
   - gym
+  - matplotlib
+  - torch

-# DDQN  AGENT
+# 3DQN AGENT

-In order to run and compile the DQN Agent follow the following steps
+In order to run and compile the 3DQN Agent follow the following steps (assuming all dependencies are installed)

 1) Clone the ddqn GitHub repository,
-2) Open the folder in your terminal or preferred IDE and run the Deep-Q Learning agent,
+2) Open the folder in your terminal or preferred IDE and run the command 'python train_minihack.py'
-3) When you initially run the main files you will be prompted of dependency errors,
-4) Install all the dependences required and also refer to the minihack documentation for guidelines

 # PPO AGENT